 If you’ve encountered illegal or unethical activities at work, you may be facing one of the biggest challenges of your career.
 The decision to speak out or remain quiet can be incredibly difficult.
 You may fear that if you blow the whistle, you will face retaliation, a hostile work environment, job loss, and an uncertain future.

 You have the right to speak out against wrongdoing without fear of retribution.
-At Lewis Kuhn Swan PC, our team of experienced attorneys is passionate about protecting the rights and well-being of whistleblowers.
+At Leventhal Lewis, our team of experienced attorneys is passionate about protecting the rights and well-being of whistleblowers.

-To learn more about your rights as a whistle blower and how Lewis Kuhn Swan PC can help, please call us today at 719-694-3000 to discuss your case for free.
-We help whistleblowers from across Colorado, including Colorado Springs, Pueblo, and Castle Rock.
+To learn more about your rights as a whistleblower and how Leventhal Lewis can help, please call us today at 719-694-3000 to discuss your case.
+We help whistleblowers from across Colorado, including Denver, Colorado Springs, Pueblo, and Castle Rock.

 - Examples of whistleblower cases:

 - The False Claims Act "qui tam" whistleblowers

 - Common mistakes in a whistleblower lawsuit